With roots dating to 1828, WTW has 46,000 employees serving more than 140 countries.

-At WTW we value diversity and are committed to cultivating an inclusive work environment, enriched by our people, our clients, and the communities in which we work and live.
-Irrespective of which office you join, you will be part of the wider WTW community and will be able to contribute to our fundraising and community activities, as well as our sporting and social groups.
-We operate a hybrid working environment (i.e. a mixture of working in the office and at home).
+Regardless of which of our offices you join, you’ll be part of the bigger WTW community, and will be able to contribute to our fundraising and community activities, as well as our sporting and social groups.
+We are committed to cultivating an inclusive work environment, enriched by our people, our clients, and the communities in which we work and live.
+At WTW, we operate a hybrid working environment (i.e., a mixture of working in the office and at home).
 In order to get the most out of working at WTW and to help with your own development, you will be expected to come into the office at least 3 days each week.
 In addition to scheduled in-office training and meetings about projects and client work, this will give you the opportunity to learn from your more experienced colleagues, as well as getting to know your fellow new GB joiners.

-2:1 degree in a non-numerate discipline plus A-Level Maths at grade A/B (or equivalent qualifications)
+2:1 degree including A-Level Maths grade A/B or equivalent qualifications

 The Application Process

 Stage 1: Online application, including CV